 Applicants will have to move swiftly: the DOT has set a deadline of March 19 to submit proposals.
 Applications are available here.

-Alex Bulkin advises project owners through all phases of the project delivery lifecycle, including pre-procurement strategy, deal structuring, drafting and development, evaluation and selection, negotiation of complex ...
+Alex is an infrastructure attorney who helps to advise project owners through all phases of the project delivery life cycle, including pre-procurement activities, drafting contract and procurement documents, handling ...

 Nossaman LLP’s 30-plus infrastructure attorneys offer clients, colleagues, strategic partners, and industry media a wealth of practical experience, insider insight, and thoughtful analysis here on Infra Insight.
 We blog about what we know best, from industry-leading procurements to local and national policy developments that affect the market and our clients.